 An equity instrument is any contract that evidences a residual interest in the assets of the Company after deducting all of its liabilities.
-Equity instruments issued by the Company are initially measured at the proceeds received, net of direct issue costs.
-Equity instruments are subsequently measured at cost.
+Equity instruments are measured (initial and subsequent) at the fair value of the cash or other resources received or receivable, net of the direct costs of issuing the equity instruments.
+If payment is deferred and time value of money is material, the initial measurement is on a present value basis.